louwerse/who-opposes-website/content/project/consequences/index.md

 date = 2021-04-20

 # Project title.
-title = "Distinctiveness in Parliamentary Arena: Consequences for Democratic Legitimacy and Vote Choice"
+title = "Distinctiveness in the Parliamentary Arena: Consequences for Democratic Legitimacy and Vote Choice"

 authors=["elina"]